blueridgeboost/blueridgeboost.github.io/src/content/preschool.md

 +++
-title = "Coding Group Classes for 4 to 6 year olds" header = " "
-description = "At Blue Ridge Boost, we teach coding to preschoolers using an attractive graphical interface.
-Find out more about our in-person coding classes!"
+title = "Coding Group Classes for 4 to 6 year olds | Blue Ridge Boost" description = "At Blue Ridge Boost, we teach coding to preschoolers using an attractive graphical interface.
+Find out more about our in-person coding classes!
+Schedule your free trial class today!" keywords = ["kids coding classes", "preschool coding classes", "coding classes"]
 +++